Module 6.1: GKE Architecture: Standard vs Autopilot

 4. A developer writes a Kubernetes Deployment manifest for a new Node.js microservice and applies it to a GKE Autopilot cluster.
 They omitted the `resources.requests` block because they were unsure how much memory the app would need.
 The pod starts, but the developer later notices their department's cloud bill is higher than expected, and the application seems to be running on very constrained hardware.
 Why did omitting the resource requests cause this outcome in Autopilot?

 In GKE Autopilot, resource requests are mandatory because they drive both the billing mechanism and the node provisioning logic.
-When the developer omitted the requests, Autopilot automatically applied default values (typically 500m CPU and 512Mi memory) to the pods.
-The department was billed based on these arbitrary defaults, which might have been higher than necessary, causing the bill spike.
-Furthermore, Autopilot used these defaults to provision the underlying nodes and schedule the pods; if the Node.js app actually required more memory than the default 512Mi, it would experience performance degradation or OOM kills because it was scheduled on a node sized only for the default constraints.
+When the developer omitted the requests, Autopilot applied default values — and those defaults vary by workload class and are not guaranteed to match the app’s actual footprint.
+The department was billed based on those defaults, which may have been larger than the app actually needed, causing the bill spike.
+Conversely, if the Node.js app required more memory than the applied default, it would experience performance degradation or OOM kills because it was scheduled on a node sized only for that default.
+To prevent either failure mode, explicitly define requests (and where appropriate, limits) based on observed or reasonably expected application behavior rather than relying on class defaults.

 5. During a busy week, a background process running on a GKE node goes rogue and fills up the entire boot disk with log files, causing the node to become unresponsive.
 The next day, Google releases a new minor version of Kubernetes on the Regular channel.
 Which automated GKE systems will handle the unresponsive node and the new Kubernetes version, respectively, and how do their actions differ?